eeshanbot/template-review/README.md

 # Review and Response Letters
 LaTeX template to quickly write beautifully formatted review and rebuttal letters

-## Additional features
+## Nice features

 - supports latexdiff commands
 - supports text highlighting with `\hl{}`
 - supports tables and figures
+- cross referencing from revising manuscript to rebuttal letter!!!!

 ## To Do List

-- enable cross referencing from revising manuscript document to rebuttal letter
+- happy to take suggestions